stajama/requirements_info_csv_generator/README.md

 How to run this to generate a basic csv:

 First, define the lists of requirements.txt files and package.json files.
-The default (and, because fast and dirty, currently required) locaiton for this is in the current directory, python\_requirements\_list and javascript\_requirements\_list, respectively.
+The default (and, because fast and dirty, currently required) location for this is in the current directory, python\_requirements\_list and javascript\_requirements\_list, respectively.

 It's literally just a list of files, but if those files don't exist or they're not in the proper format, it will fail ugly.